Start Well

 About The Fellows Initiative

-he Fellows Initiative is the original network of church-based, postgraduate Christian fellowship programs.
-As a network, we are working together to inspire and equip the rising generation of leaders for the marketplace, church, and society for three decades.
+The Fellows Initiative is the original network of church-based, postgraduate Christian fellowship programs.
+As a network, we have been working together to inspire and equip the rising generation of leaders for the marketplace, church, and society for three decades.

 TFI has been developing and applying our proven model of vocational discipleship and leadership development in churches and cities across the country.
 Hundreds of recent graduates join fellows programs each year.
 The TFI network includes thousands of alumni living, working, and serving around the world.

-Every program in the TFI network shares the same core elements listed above.
-And yet, every program is unique – unique location and church community, unique leadership, and program structure.
-Click here to explore all of the fellows programs in the TFI network.
+Every program in the TFI network shares the same core elements listed above - and yet, every program is unique – different locations and church communities, leaders, and program structures make each program specially equipped to make an impact on young adults.

-Program fees vary across the network of fellows, from $4,500 to $7,500.
+Program fees vary across the network of TFI Fellows programs, from $4,500 to $7,500.
 Fellows are encouraged to fundraise to help with the costs of the program and many programs have scholarships available.
 Please check with the individual fellows programs to learn more about costs, fundraising, scholarships.

 Apply to Be a Fellow